sakshidhyani16/diabetes_prediction/README.md

 # diabetes_prediction
 Using Support Vector Machine model for the prediction build a model which can predict whether a person has diabetes or not. you need Google Collaboratory to run this file

+## you can use either .ipynb or.py file